He was aware of the constant rhythm of movement.

 They meant something, but what that something was, was a mystery to him.
 He felt no repulsion as he curled up between the dead bodies and stayed there, eyes wide and sightless, until the dream ended.

-It was snowing in the nightmares.
+It was snowing in the dreams.
 White dust shifting from the sky while he stumbled over the slow rise.

 He made little distance slowly, hands tightening on the thick rope wrapped around his numb hands.
 He glanced back to make sure all the bodies were still attached to the rope and was pleased to see that they were.